bdbarnett/mpdisplay/docs/compiling.md

 Flash the firmware to your board
 --------------------------------
 Connect the board and put it in bootloader mode, usually by holding the boot button while pressing the reset button.
+Note the number after `-b` is the baudrate.
+Some computers can go faster, but my main build machine is limited to this speed, so I stick with it.
+YMMV.
+Also note, we aren't specifying which COM port the board is on, so ESPTool uses the first one it finds.
+If you use these commands, be sure there are no other serial devices connected!

 At the bash prompt:
 ```
+# Note we are still in the ~/gh/micropython/ports/esp32 directory
-esptool.exe -erase_flash
+esptool.exe erase_flash
 esptool.exe -b 460800 write_flash -z 0x0 build-ESP32_GENERIC_S3-SPIRAM/firmware.bin
 ```
 Reset your board

 Connect to your board to wifi and download MPDisplay
 ----------------------------------------------------
+There are many ways to get to the REPL, including `mpremote`, PuTTY and Thonny.
+Use your preferred method.

 At the REPL:
 ```
 import lcd_bus    # Just to confirm it is built-in